rui314/chibicc/README.md

 1.0.0 Initial version

 1.0.1 adding --version -v option and fixing the -cc1 parameter that caused segmentation fault if other mandatory parameters are missing. trying to document cc1 and x options and adding a max length control parameter.
+Adding documentation for other parameters too.